emmt/QuickHeaps.jl/README.md

 dictionary or a set can be used for that, but this would slow down the priority queue.

-A `FasterHeaps.FastHeap` does not reduce the size of the array backing the storage of the binary heap.
+A `QuickHeaps.FastHeap` does not reduce the size of the array backing the storage of the binary heap.
 This is fine when the binary heap is used as a workspace in another algorithm.
-Use `FasterHeaps.Heap` to automatically resize the storage array so that its length is always that of the heap.
+Use `QuickHeaps.Heap` to automatically resize the storage array so that its length is always that of the heap.